baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `isEmpty()` - Checks if the binary search tree is empty.
 `clear()` - Removes all nodes from the binary search tree.
 `size()` - Returns the total number of nodes in the binary search tree.
+`equals(other: BinarySearchTree<T>): boolean` - Checks if this binary search tree is equal to another binary search tree.

 ### Example Usage
 ```typescript